(This video is available with English Subtitles (above), with Spanish Subtitles,

 United Arts believes we need creative individuals to inspire us, enlighten us, and cross boundaries to bring us together through art.
 Our Artist Support Grants fund professional and artistic development for emerging and established artists to create work, improve their business operations, or bring their work to new audiences.
 Artist Support Grants support a broad range of talented artists in the disciplines of visual arts, performing arts, literary arts, and interdisciplinary arts.
 Individual artists and small, unincorporated groups of collaborating artists who have lived in Chatham, Harnett, Johnston, Lee, or Wake County for at least one year are eligible to apply for grants up to $1,500.

-Through our Municipal Murals program, United Arts has worked with the towns of Fuquay-Varina, Garner, Wake Forest, Zebulon, Wendell, and most recently, Apex to create new murals in their towns.
+Through Wake Murals United Arts has worked with the towns of Fuquay-Varina, Garner, Wake Forest, Zebulon, Wendell, and most recently, Apex to create new murals in their towns.
 With support from the Wake County Government, United Arts is now closer to its goal of a mural in all 12 Wake County municipalities.

-Each year United Arts is proud to partner with the Wake County Public School System for the Pieces of Gold student talent showcase.
+United Arts is proud to partner with the Wake County Public School System for the Pieces of Gold student talent showcase and Gifts of Gold featuring student artwork.
 Pieces of Gold, a Wake County staple for more than 30 years, features 1,000 Wake County Public School System students singing, dancing, and performing to a packed Memorial Auditorium each March.

-United Arts is honored to continue our strong partnership with the Wake County Commissioners and the North Carolina Arts Council, as well as private funders and supporters that enable us to build our community through the arts.
+United Arts is honored to continue our strong partnership with the Wake County Commissioners and the North Carolina Arts Council, as well as private funders and supporters, to create a community where the arts and culture are available and accessible to everyone in Wake County.

 Because, together, WE MAKE ART HAPPEN across Wake County!